New Pageticker Feature: Book Tags

 Adding and Monitoring Book Tags

-As a teacher, you don't have to add a book to a child's bookstack.
+As a teacher, you don't have to add a book to a child's bookshelf, you can leave this to parents.
 However, we know from feedback that this is something some teachers are keen to do.

-Book tags are also added to books when parents add a book a child's bookstack on the parent app.
+Book tags are also added automatically to books when parents add a book a child's bookshelf on the parent app.
 Some schools will encourage parents to add books rather than teachers adding books.

 Interested in a digital reading record?